-2. After the debtor receives notification of a transfer pursuant to Article 26, subject to paragraphs 3 to 8, the debtor is discharged only by paying the transferee or as otherwise instructed in the notification, subject to any payment instruction subsequently received by the debtor from the transferee.
+2. After the debtor receives notification of a transfer pursuant to Article 26, subject to paragraphs 3 to 8 of this Article, the debtor is discharged only by paying the transferee or as otherwise instructed in the notification, subject to any payment instruction subsequently received by the debtor from the transferee.